jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 I want to be able to check if a person can get a license to drive, and if they can vote.
 In other words, I want something in the :ref:`person project<test person with datetime>` to make decisions based on :ref:`conditions<if statements>`, for example

 * If a person is older than 18 and passes the driving test, the person can get a license.
-* If a person is older than 18 and is a citizen, the person can vote
+* If a person is older than 18 and is a citizen, the person can vote.

 ----